 HISTORY is important because:it helps pupils develop a sense of identity through learning about family history, the development of Britain and the World.
 It helps pupils understand the present in the light of the past.
 It enriches other areas of the curriculum such as Maths (chronological order) ICT (enquiry) English (organisation and communication), PHSE (empathy with other people’s lives).

-Aims of our History education
+The intention of our History education is to:

 - Develop curiosity, interest and awareness of the past and the way in which it is different from the present.